juananpe/nss/README.md

 These data generators model genomic analysis of snails in the Pacific Northwest that are growing to unusual size as a result of exposure to pollution.
-The workflow shown in in the diagram below simulates the following:

 -   One or more *surveys* are conducted at one or more *sites*.
 -   Each survey collects *genomes* and *sizes* of snails.